ddhairya/portfolio/README.md

 ### `react-router-dom`

 The Nav Bar contain react-router-dom links to let react handle the request for the link instead of reaching to the server on every click.
 Resulting in faster performance and better user experience.

+### `firebase`

+Implemented **firebase firestore** to get the data from database.
+To tighten the security, have given only read access in the firestore and in addition to that APIs will be accessible only if it's coming from a particular site.
+The implementation is a real time, so whenever any modification is done in firestore without any refresh it will reflect in the site.

 **Later stage will add Firebase Authentication**